University Honors and Scholars Center

 For more information about the University Honors and Scholars Center go to:

 The Graduating with Honors in Engineering (GHIE) program provides eligible students access to more advanced levels of study and promotes scholarly development.
 The program's objectives challenge creative abilities and foster the interest in advanced education and research.
 Successful completion of the College of Engineering Honors Program will make you eligible to graduate with honors in engineering.

 For more information about the GHIE program go to:

 Chemical and Biomolecular Engineering Honors Program and Graduating with Distinction

-If you are three quarters away from graduation, have an overall GPA of 3.4, and are interested in research in Chemical and Biomolecular Engineering, you should consider the Chemical and Biomolecular Engineering Honors Program.
-You will have the opportunity to work one-on-one with a faculty member to develop an individual research project reflecting your area of interest.
-You will earn 4 credit hours of technical elective credit (CBE 4999H) and write an undergraduate thesis that will require an oral defense to a faculty committee.
-Successful completion of the ChBE Honors Program will make you eligible to graduate with Honors Research Distinction.
+If you are at least three semesters away from graduation, have an overall GPA of 3.0 or higher, and are interested in research in Chemical and Biomolecular Engineering, you should consider the completing a research thesis which culminates in Graduating with Distinction You will have the opportunity to work one-on-one with a faculty member to develop an individual research project reflecting your area of interest.
+You will earn 4 credit hours of technical elective credit (CBE 4999 or 4999H) and write an undergraduate thesis that will require an oral defense to a faculty committee.
+Successful completion of the thesis and oral defense will make you eligible to graduate with (Honors) Research Distinction.
 Past students have found this program to be one of the most exciting and rewarding parts of their education.
 Scholarships can be awarded for your research through the College of Engineering.

-For more information, please visit http://engineering.osu.edu/undergraduate/research/distinction or contact Brian Endres (firstname.lastname@example.org) or Katie Bush-Glenn (email@example.com).
+For more information, please visit http://engineering.osu.edu/undergraduate/research/distinction or contact Brian Endres (email@example.com ) or Kristen Forche (firstname.lastname@example.org).

 - Cum Laude (3.5-3.69)